5 Tips For Fishing Without Bait

 Try Electrofishing

-Electrofishing is a modern fishing method that uses a direct current that flows between submerged anodes and cathodes.
-The current affects the fishes forcing them to swim towards the anode where they are stunned or caught.
+Electrofishing is a modern fishing method that uses a direct current between submerged anodes and cathodes.
+The current affects the fish, forcing them to swim toward the anode, where they are stunned or caught.
 Electrofishing is a unique method used by scientists when doing a survey.

 Scientists can use this technique to sample the population and determine species composition, density, and abundance.
-When done correctly, the electric current can’t harm the fishes; in fact, they will return to their normal state within less than two minutes.
+When done correctly, the electric current can’t harm the fish; it will return to normal within two minutes.

 This method is also popular among commercial fishers.
 Remember, electricity has more effects in water than in the air, and in small doses, it can stun the fish for a few seconds to allow you to collect them and store them in a bucket.